 - Preheat oven to 375°F, and grease a 9 x 9 baking dish.

 - In a mixing bowl, combine all of the dry ingredients; oats, pecans, cinnamon, nutmeg, cloves, baking soda, and salt.
 Stir to ensure everything is well mixed and then transfer to baking dish.

-- In the same mixing bowl, combine all of the wet ingredients; almond milk, vanilla extract, egg, maple syrup, melted coconut oil or butter, and diced apples.
+- In the same mixing bowl, combine all of the wet ingredients; milk, vanilla extract, egg, maple syrup, melted coconut oil or butter, and diced apples.